strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-development.md

 # Front-end Development

 ::: danger
-This feature is currenlty not available (Coming soon).
+This feature is currently not available (coming soon).
 :::

 <!--